FuXi-S2S: A machine learning model that outperforms conventional global subseasonal forecast models: Methods

 The FuXi-S2S model forecasts a total of 76 variables, encompassing 5 upper-air atmospheric variables across 13 pressure levels (50, 100, 150, 200, 250, 300, 400, 500, 600, 700, 850, 925, and 1000 hPa), and 11 surface variables.
 Among the upper-air atmospheric variables are geopotential (${\textrm{Z}}$), temperature (${\textrm{T}}$), u component of wind (${\textrm{U}}$), v component of wind (${\textrm{V}}$), and specific humidity (${\textrm{Q}}$).
-The surface variables include 2-meter temperature (${\textrm{T2M}}$), 2-meter dewpoint temperature (${\textrm{D2M}}$), sea surface temperature (${\textrm{SST}}$), outgoing longwave radiation (${\textrm{OLR}}$) \footnote{${\textrm{OLR}}$, known as the negative of top net thermal radiation (${\textrm{TTR}}$) in ECMWF convention.}, 10-meter u wind component (${\textrm{U10}}$), 10-meter v wind component (${\textrm{V10}}$), 100-meter u wind component (${\textrm{U100}}$), 100-meter v wind component (${\textrm{V100}}$), mean sea-level pressure (${\textrm{MSL}}$), total column water vapor (${\textrm{TCWV}}$), and ${\textrm{TP}}$.
+The surface variables include 2-meter temperature (${\textrm{T2M}}$), 2-meter dewpoint temperature (${\textrm{D2M}}$), sea surface temperature (${\textrm{SST}}$), outgoing longwave radiation (${\textrm{OLR}}$), 10-meter u wind component (${\textrm{U10}}$), 10-meter v wind component (${\textrm{V10}}$), 100-meter u wind component (${\textrm{U100}}$), 100-meter v wind component (${\textrm{V100}}$), mean sea-level pressure (${\textrm{MSL}}$), total column water vapor (${\textrm{TCWV}}$), and ${\textrm{TP}}$. ${\textrm{OLR}}$ is known as the negative of top net thermal radiation (${\textrm{TTR}}$) in ECMWF convention.
 Table \ref{glossary} provides a comprehensive list of these variables along with their abbreviations.
+Variables such as ${\textrm{U100}}$ and ${\textrm{V100}}$ were selected for their potential utility in wind energy forecasting.
+The selection of the ${\textrm{SST}}$ is based on prior research, which suggests that slowly evolving variables like ${\textrm{SST}}$ are crucial for identifying predictable signals \cite{albers2021subseasonal,yan2021subseasonal,richter2024quantifying}. ${\textrm{OLR}}$ was selected due to its significance in representing MJO events through ${\textrm{OLR}}$ anomalies.

 The model's training relies on 67 years of data spanning from 1950 to 2016, while evaluation involves a 5-year dataset from 2017 to 2021.
+The z-score normalization technique is employed to normalize all input and output variables, thereby ensuring uniformity in their mean and variance.
+For upper-air variables, the mean and standard deviation are calculated separately for different vertical levels, using only the training dataset.
 Additionally, the dataset for the year 2022 undergoes evaluation and comparison against the ECMWF real-time S2S forecasts, specifically concerning the catastrophic flooding in Pakistan.
 More detailed evaluations of ${\textrm{TP}}$ and MJO predictions for the year 2022 can be found in the supplementary material.